pantsbuild/scie-pants/README.md

 + Built-in [`pants_from_sources`](
   https://github.com/pantsbuild/example-python/blob/1b38d08821865e3756024950bc000bdbd0161b95/pants_from_sources)
   support.
-You can either execute `scie-pants` with `PANTS_SOURCE` set to the path of a local clone of the [Pants](https://github.com/pantsbuild/pants) repo or else copy, link or symlink you `scie-pants` executable to `pants_from_sources` and execute that.
+You can either execute `scie-pants` with `PANTS_SOURCE` set to the path of a local clone of the [Pants](https://github.com/pantsbuild/pants) repo or else copy, link or symlink your `scie-pants` executable to `pants_from_sources` and execute that.
 In this case `PANTS_SOURCE` will default to `../pants` just as was the case in the bespoke `./pants_from_sources` scripts.